-Early Learning Matters Week takes place from 3 August until 7 August this year, presenting the occasion to celebrate the inspiring and meaningful work undertaken each day by early childhood educators, teachers, trainers and carers.
-Organised by leading early childhood organisation and voice for young children, Early Childhood Australia, Early Learning Matters Week helps to raise awareness of the importance of early learning for our children and society.
+Early Learning Matters Week presents an occasion to recognise and raise awareness of the inspiring and meaningful work undertaken each day by early childhood educators, teachers, trainers and carers.
+Organised by leading early childhood organisation and voice for young children, Early Childhood Australia, Early Learning Matters Week helps to celebrate of the importance of early learning for our children and society.

 ECEC trainers, Selmar Institute of Education

 Research continually demonstrates the invaluable nature of early childhood for children and their development, both in the present and well into the future.

 An investment into early childhood education is an investment in a thriving Australia in years to come — Early Learning Matters Week aims to improve the recognition of the role early childhood services play in our communities and push for greater support for the sector and its dedicated workers.